gildor2/UEViewer/libs/oodle/README.md

 ```

 You may use symlink to provide the following directories here, or simply copy the required files here.
 In a case the SDK is
-not availabe for the platform you're working with, the oodle support will be automatically disabled.
+not available for the platform you're working with, the oodle support will be automatically disabled.